plentymarkets/plugin-elastic-export-cdiscount-com/meta/documents/user_guide_en.md

 Items are sold on the marketplace Cdiscount.
 For further information about this market, refer to the [Setting up cdiscount](https://knowledge.plentymarkets.com/en/markets/cdiscount) page of the manual.

 <div class="alert alert-info" role="alert">
-This plugin gives you access to the export format *CdiscountCOM*.
+This plugin gives you access to the export format <b>CdiscountCOM</b>.
 You only need this export format if Cdiscount requests a CSV file containing item data.
-To sell your products on the market Cdiscount, go to **Setup » Markets » Cdiscount.com** in the <a href="https://knowledge.plentymarkets.com/maerkte/cdiscount" target="_blank">plentymarkets backend</a>.
+To sell your products on the market Cdiscount, go to <b>Setup » Markets » Cdiscount.com</b> in the <a href="https://knowledge.plentymarkets.com/maerkte/cdiscount" target="_blank">plentymarkets backend</a>.
 </div>

 ## 2 Setting up the data format CdiscountCOM-Plugin in plentymarkets